Darren Mack: Trial

 Mack was originally defended by attorneys Scott Freeman of Reno and David Chesnoff of Las Vegas.
-Chesnoff has built a national reputation by representing celebrities such as Martha Stewart and Britney Spears.
+Chesnoff had built a national reputation by representing celebrities such as Martha Stewart and Britney Spears.

 The case was complicated because of individuals having had relationships with Mack.
 The Washoe County District Attorney recused his office from the case because of a longstanding personal relationship with Darren Mack, and because he could be a witness.

-Chief Deputy DA Robert Daskas and Assistant DA Christopher Lalli of the Clark County District Attorney’s office were designated to conduct the prosecution.
+Chief Deputy DA Robert Daskas and Assistant DA Christopher Lalli of the Clark County District Attorney's office were designated to conduct the prosecution.

 At a preliminary hearing on August 30, 2006, Mack was held over for trial.
 His defense attorneys sought a court-ordered mental competency evaluation.
 On September 11, the prosecutor announced he would not seek the death penalty.

 Mack pleaded not guilty to the charges at an arraignment on September 13.
 As of October 4, 2006, attorney Scott Freeman tried to get Mack's attempted murder charge dropped.
 His trial was set for October 1, 2007.

 Following his earlier decision in the criminal cases, on October 13 Senior Judge J. Charles Thompson disqualified the entire Washoe County bench from all civil cases against Mack.
 Charla Mack's estate and attorneys on behalf of her daughter filed civil cases for damages in the wrongful death of Charla.

 The trial was moved to Las Vegas.
 Clark County District Judge Douglas Herndon was appointed to the case.